ether/etherpad-lite/README.md

 is that this will encourage more users to install a realtime collaborative editor.
 A smaller and well documented codebase makes it easier for developers to improve the code

+# Online demo
+Visit <http://pitapoison.de:9001> to test it lives

 # Why use Etherpad Lite?
 * Tiny server hardware footprint
 * Pure Javascript client and server side